What Is a Payment Reversal and How to Avoid It?

 • Using a surface trace audit number,

-• Keeping track of duration field,
+• Keeping track of the duration field,

 • When appropriate, using incremental and estimated authorizations,

-What Are Incremental and Estimated Authorizations
+What Are Incremental and Estimated Authorizations?

-Be Better Protected by Acting Quick and Smart
+Stay Protected by Acting Quickly and Wisely

 By acting quickly and staying clear of chargebacks whenever possible, you will be able to protect your revenue.
 Although refunding and authorization reversals are not perfect solutions, they are a far better option than everything that comes with chargebacks.
-By avoiding them, you may even salvage your sales and offer better satisfaction to your clients.
-Remember to clearly communicate the whole situation to them, and you will be able to keep them and perhaps even recapture the sales.

 GET A QUOTE